 Cooper Energy's score of 29 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Cooper Energy reported total carbon emissions of approximately 117,176,000 kg CO2e, comprising 99,234,000 kg CO2e from Scope 1, 1,543,000 kg CO2e from Scope 2, and 16,399,000 kg CO2e from Scope 3.
+In 2024, Cooper Energy reported total carbon emissions of approximately 117,176,000 kg CO2e, comprising 99,234,000 kg CO2e from Scope 1, 1,543,000 kg CO2e from Scope 2, and 16,399,000 kg CO2e from Scope 3 emissions.
 This marks an increase from 2023, when total emissions were about 100,519,000 kg CO2e, with Scope 1 emissions at 91,355,000 kg CO2e, Scope 2 at 1,685,000 kg CO2e, and Scope 3 at 7,479,000 kg CO2e.
-Cooper Energy has committed to reducing its Scope 1 emissions by 35% by 2030, starting from 2023.
-This commitment reflects the company's proactive approach to addressing climate change and aligns with industry standards for emissions reduction.
-The emissions data for Cooper Energy is cascaded from its parent company, Cooper Energy (MF) Pty Ltd, which provides a comprehensive view of the organisation's carbon footprint.
+Cooper Energy has set a significant target to reduce its Scope 1 emissions by 35% by 2030, starting from 2023.
+This commitment reflects the company's dedication to achieving net-zero emissions in the near term.
+The emissions data for Cooper Energy is cascaded from its parent company, Cooper Energy (MF) Pty Ltd, which provides a comprehensive view of its carbon footprint.
 The company has consistently disclosed emissions across all three scopes, demonstrating transparency in its climate reporting.
-Overall, Cooper Energy's emissions reduction initiatives and commitments are crucial steps towards achieving a more sustainable future in the energy sector.
+The latest sustainability report indicates a focus on reducing emissions intensity, with a reported intensity of 342,000 kg CO2e per barrel of oil equivalent for Scope 1 and 2 combined in 2024.
+Overall, Cooper Energy's climate commitments and emissions data illustrate its proactive approach to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents